Fox-ML-infrastructure/Fox-v1-infra/README.md

 email: jtlewis@uab.edu

-Any use-case that involves money, forecasting, modeling, optimization, or strategy is prohibited unless the resulting benefit is directly reinvested into LGBTQ+ protection or public service.
+Any use-case that involves money, forecasting, modeling, optimization, or strategy is prohibited unless the resulting benefit is directly reinvested into protection of marginalized groups or public service.
 There are no exceptions, reinterpretations, or edge-case allowances.

 ---